Dr. Laurenz Thomsen email@example.com

 Dr. Thomsen studied and completed his doctorate in Kiel, Germany on the subject of biological oceanography.
 After his post-doctoral qualification on the theme of „Particle and Fluid dynamics at Continental Margins“ and research stays in Norway and the Netherlands he was a guest professor in Seattle, USA as Heisenberg fellow of DFG.
 Subjects of his research are: animal-water interactions, particle behavior and fluid dynamics, organo-mineral aggregation, sediment /water interface fluxes, gas hydrates and cold seeps, CO2 mitigation, algae-mariculture, risk assessments of anthropogenic environmental impact.
 In 2001 he was appointed Professor of Geosciences at Jacobs University Bremen, where he manages the OceanLab.
 Since 2002 he is Adjunct Professor of Biological Oceanography at the University of Washington, Seattle.

-Professor Thomsen has carried out more than 30 research expeditions in the North Atlantic and Pacific, was PI or coordinator of 18 international research programs (BMBF, DFG, EU, NSF, Industry) and published more than 60 papers in international journals.
+Professor Thomsen has carried out more than 30 research expeditions in the North Atlantic and Pacific, was PI or coordinator of 18 international research programs (BMBF, DFG, EU, NSF, Industry) and published more than 90 papers in international journals.
 He is a regular reviewer for international science journals and various research councils such as DFG, NSF, NERC, EU.
-Since 2012 he is member of the Senate Commission on Oceanography of DFG (German Science Foundation) which plans and coordinates the activities of the DFG in the field of marine research.
+From 2012 – 2017 he was a member of the Senate Commission on Oceanography of DFG (German Science Foundation) which plans and coordinates the activities of the DFG in the field of marine research.

 Dr. Olaf Pfannkuche firstname.lastname@example.org